 - collect and analyze regional multi-modal transportation data

 - more effectively advocate for senior government funding with one united regional voice

 The CRD does not currently have a regional transportation service.
 Establishing one would build upon and complement the strong transportation work undertaken at the local government level and would not interfere with local transportation decision making.
-Before formally seeking the approvals necessary to create a service, the Board, at its October 12, 2016 meeting directed that local governments be canvassed for support.
-Local government engagement will take place in late 2016.
-For the transportation service to be truly effective it needs full regional participation.
+For the transportation service to be truly effective it requires full regional participation.